-“Being Canadian” has been on my to watch list for quite some time.
-Around five or six years ago I was making serious plans to move to Canada and dove into getting to know the country, the Canadian people and various others things.
+“Being Canadian” has been on my to-watch list for quite some time.
+Around five or six years ago I was making serious plans to move to Canada and dove into getting to know the country, the Canadian people and various other things.
 Not to forget that my favourite NHL team is the Calgary Flames.
 I even received a job offer from Toronto at one point, and was at one point about five days away from actually moving.

 There is a little uncertainty in it though as this seems to follow a similar(ish) format to another documentary that I watched for this site, the frankly tedious “Do I Sound Gay?”

 I hope that it is certainly better than that was, and I am somewhat hopeful as it doesn’t seem to be a vanity project, which is another reason why I’m looking forward to this documentary.